 If you have specific questions regarding how much mulch you need for a particular project, we are here to help.
 We also provide mulch delivery directly to your job sites.

 The other thing that most people want to know is how much does mulch cost?
 This comes back to the original point that not all mulch is created equal.
 Since most people initially assume that all mulches are the same, they just choose the cheapest one.
-But this usually means you’re getting a lower quality mulch.
+But this usually means you’re getting a lower-quality mulch.

 In addition, you should also know that it’s not like comparing apples to apples.
-We have been told that we are most expensive because a competitor charges less “per scoop” than we do.
+We have been told that we are the most expensive because a competitor charges less “per scoop” than we do.
 But you must know what the quantity of a “scoop” really is.
 For us, it’s a cubic yard.
 But a lot of mulch suppliers consider a “scoop” a half of a cubic yard.
 If that’s the case, then we would be the more affordable option.

 Though we don’t believe that people should shop on price alone, we still believe it’s important that you understand what you’re getting for your money.